 “The large number of pass-through returns, [98 percent], are all $500,000 or less.
 Those people will get substantial reductions — small and medium-size businesses.”

 – Treasury Secretary Steven Mnuchin, Nov.
 17, 2017 [CNBC]

 This tax break pertains to “pass-throughs,” which are unincorporated businesses ranging from corner groceries to big law firms.
-They don’t pay corporate income taxes.
+They do not pay corporate income taxes.
 Instead, profits pass through to the owners who pay any tax due on their personal returns at individual rates.
-The Trump-GOP tax law allows (with many complex exceptions) owners of pass-throughs to exlude 20% of their business income from taxation.
+The Trump-GOP tax law allows (with many complex exceptions) owners of pass-throughs to exclude 20% of their business income from taxation.
 Such a deduction is more valuable the higher the tax bracket: it in essence lowers the top tax rate from 37% to under 30%.